hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 {% include alert.html content="The following procedure is provided as-is and if anything goes wrong you will likely need to open the router case and attach a USB serial adapter to the router to recover it.
 This community is not responsible of any damage you cause by following these procedures." alert="Warning" icon="svg-warning" color="red" %}

-1. access via ssh to the router with admin user (admin password is printed on the back of the router)
+1. access via ssh to the router with admin user (admin password is printed on the back of the router).
-2. Disable firmware version check and model check by running the following commands
+2. Disable firmware version check and model check by running the following commands.
 ```
 zycli fwidcheck off
 zycli modelcheck off
 ```
-3. You can close the ssh console, do not reboot the router
+3. You can close the ssh console, do not reboot the router.
 4. Open the router web interface and in the maintenance/firmware upgrade section select the "Restore Default Settings After Firmware Upgrade" option.
 5. Select choose file to select the firmware file you want to upload and click Upload.
 6. The router will automatically reboot and should get back up on 192.168.1.1